rkouere/ssh_secret/README.md

 ## Dependencies ##

 requests > 2.6.1 : to install on Ubuntu :

     + install ``python3-pip``
     + pip3 install --upgrade requests

+The project uses the EAX mode from pycrypto 2.7a1.
+You may need to install it from the git repo :

+sudo pip install git+https://github.com/dlitz/pycrypto.git#egg=pycrypto

 ## Definitions ##